 SUMMARY: Participation in social networking tools is growing rapidly, and in response to this trend, the chapter embarked on a program to implement a series of social networking tools.
 After reviewing the social networking landscape, four key tools were prioritized: Twitter (daily, weekly updates), LinkedIn (members-only group), Facebook (public group), and podcasting (monthly podcast).

 - Metro DC – Technology Committee Position Descriptions

 MOUNT DIABLO CHAPTER: Get Virtual – Designing Learning in Second Life

 SUMMARY: On April 21st, the Mt.
 Diablo chapter of ASTD broke new ground by conducting what we believe to be the first ASTD chapter meeting simulcast in Second Life.
 We were able to model the benefits of the Second Life platform and Web 2.0 technology by modeling the virtual learning methods during the presentation to both a live audience in Danville, California and to a virtual audience across multiple time zones.

 MARYLAND CHAPTER: Using a Voki to Give a Voice to ASTD Maryland

 SUMMARY: Each month a different board member creates a Voki which focuses on a particular topic of importance to the chapter, including upcoming conferences and Employee Learning Week events.
-Vokis can be created for free at www.voki.com, which generates a link that the chapter can post on their website for anyone to click and listen to the message.
+Vokis, which can be created for free, generate a link that the chapter can post on their website for anyone to click and listen to the message.

 CASCADIA CHAPTER: PodCascadia: A Chapter Podcast